 Margaritas by the Pitcher (On the Rocks)

 According to the Tipsy Texan, the classic margarita consists of tequila, lime and orange liqueur.
-For the liquer, the best commercially available brand is Cointreau.
-If you live in Texas, check your local liquor store for the Austin-produced Paula's Texas Orange, a wonderful less expensive substitute.
+For the liqueur, the best commercially available brand is Cointreau.
+If you live in Texas, check your local liquor store for the Austin-produced Paula's Texas Orange, a wonderful, less expensive substitute.

 Recipe editor Patricia Mitchell

 Buy containers of Margarita salt that are flat and handy for salting the glasses, but regular salt in a saucer works just fine.
-Guidence for this recipe was taken from the Lucinda Hudson's outstanding book on the subject of tequila, Viva Tequila!: Cocktails, Cooking, and Other Agave Adventures
+Guidance for this recipe was provided by Lucinda Hudson's outstanding book on the subject of tequila, Viva Tequila!: Cocktails, Cooking, and Other Agave Adventures

 In our photograph, we're serving the sliced limes in a Fiesta small bowl.